 People who recover naturally often find a new hobby or challenge to replace their addiction, or they might start exercising to promote feelings of well-being.
 There are many athletes who have used CrossFit to recover, like Christmas Abbott and Charlene Matthews.

 Holistic therapies can be used as a pathway of recovery for mild cases of substance use disorder or to complement clinical treatments.
 These therapies include acupuncture, aromatherapy, yoga, reflexology, hypnosis, meditation, reiki, canine therapy, equine therapy, massage, wilderness therapy, art therapy, music therapy, drama therapy, and dance and movement therapies.

 How to find the right pathway to recover

 Determining the right pathway largely depends on the severity of the addiction and the level of intervention required.
 Typically, the more acute the substance use disorder, the greater the level of support required.

 The best way to approach finding the right pathway of recovery is with an open mind.
-It’s also handy to know that not every type of meeting may fit right — you might not align with their points of view or program of recovery.
-The best tip I’ve ever had about meetings was to try six times and if it still didn’t feel right to try something else.
+It’s also handy to know that not every type of meeting may fit right.
+You might not align with their points of view or program of recovery.
+The best tip I’ve ever had about meetings was to try six times.
+Then if it still doesn’t feel right, try something else.
 We’re incredibly lucky in the US to have a plethora of both online and in-person meetings.
 If you live in a rural area, you can access the meetings online.

 You may not even like meetings.
 And that’s okay, too.
 I encourage you to find something that works for you.
-The idea of a pathway of recovery is to support your overall well-being and achieving your recovery goals.
+Most importantly, a pathway of recovery is there to support your overall well-being and help you achieve your recovery goals.

 *It is worth noting, however, that you should always try to see a medical professional before approaching abstinence, especially if you suspect you may be dependent upon substances.